 A special commission to study retiree health care benefits for public employees in Massachusetts was mandated as part of the pension reform act passed in November, 2011.
-The commission held regular meetings between April and December, 2012 and voted to adopt a set of recommendations that will be included in a final report expected to be filed on or before January 15, 2013.
-The recommendations include phasing-in a higher minimum eligibility age to receive retiree health benefits and pro-rating the level of benefits received based on years of service.
-The commission's recommendations, if adopted, would generate savings of over \$20 billion for state and local governments in the Commonwealth over the next 30 years, according to outside actuaries.
-On February 12, 2013, the Governor filed legislation that would implement the Commission's recommendations.
+The commission held regular meetings between April and December, 2012 and filed a report on January 11, 2013.
+The report's recommendations include phasing in a higher minimum eligibility age to receive retiree health benefits and pro-rating the level of benefits received based on years of service.
+The commission's recommendations, if adopted, would generate savings of over

+\$20 billion for state and local governments in the Commonwealth over the next 30 years, according to outside actuaries.
+On February 12, 2013, the Governor filed legislation to implement the Commission's recommendations.
 The bill has been referred to the Legislature's Joint Committee on Public Service.